MicrosoftDocs/sdk-api/sdk-api-src/content/threadpoolapiset/nf-threadpoolapiset-setthreadpooltimerex.md

 ### -param pti [in, out]

 A pointer to a <b>TP_TIMER</b> structure that defines the timer object to set.
-The <a href="https://docs.microsoft.com/windows/desktop/api/threadpoolapiset/nf-threadpoolapiset-createthreadpooltimer">CreateThreadpoolTimer</a> function returns this structure.
+The <a href="https://docs.microsoft.com/windows/desktop/api/threadpoolapiset/nf-threadpoolapiset-createthreadpooltimer">CreateThreadpoolTimer</a> function returns this pointer.

 ### -param pftDueTime [in, optional]

 A pointer to a <a href="https://docs.microsoft.com/windows/desktop/api/minwinbase/ns-minwinbase-filetime">FILETIME</a> structure that specifies the absolute or relative time at which the timer should expire.
-If positive or zero, it indicates the absolute time since January 1, 1601 (UTC), measured in 100 nanosecond units.
-If negative, it indicates the amount of time to wait relative to the current time.
+If this parameter points to a positive value, it indicates the absolute time since January 1, 1601 (UTC), measured in 100 nanosecond units.
+If this parameter points to a negative value, it indicates the amount of time to wait relative to the current time.
+If this parameter points to zero, then the timer expires immediately.
 For more information about time values, see <a href="https://docs.microsoft.com/windows/desktop/SysInfo/file-times">File Times</a>.

 If this parameter is NULL, the timer object will cease to queue new callbacks (but callbacks already queued will still occur).

-Note that if this parameter is zero, the timer will expire immediately.
+The timer is set if the <i>pftDueTime</i> parameter is non-NULL.

 ### -param msPeriod [in]